 Garden Court Chambers has helped shape the foundations of modern criminal appellate law by pursuing criminal appeals to the highest courts.
-We were involved in the formulation of the now well-known Pendleton test by the House of Lords, the leading case on fresh evidence.
+Our criminal appeals barristers were involved in the formulation of the now well-known Pendleton test by the House of Lords, the leading case on fresh evidence.

 Over the last 40 years, we have played a key role in reversing many of the seminal miscarriages of justice, including: Derek Bentley, the Guildford Four, the Birmingham Six, Judith Ward, Carl Bridgewater, the M25 Three and Sam Hallam.

 We continue to be at the cutting-edge of appellate work.
 Two of our criminal appeals barristers were instructed in the momentous Supreme Court decision on joint enterprise (R v Jogee; Ruddock v The Queen), a judgment with far-reaching ramifications for past convictions for the most serious crimes.

 As winners of the Legal 500 Crime Set of the Year Award 2015, we are recognised as leading barristers in the UK for criminal law.